derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

 Written in pseudo-code, the Gemini routing algorithm is as follows:
 ```
 route(M):
+  destID <- M's destination ID
-  if M belongs to HatClub(N)
+  if destID belongs to HatClub(N)
   then:
-     Route to the numerically closest ID to M's destination ID;
+     Route to the numerically closest ID to destID;
      return;
   else:
     for every E in HatClub(N):
-      if M's destination ID belongs to HatClub(E)
+      if destID belongs to HatClub(E)
       then:
          Route to E;
          return;